hemanth/functional-programming-jargon/readme.md

 someOtherApiCall(result.foo));
 ```

 In this example, we must finish the first API call before doing the second one.
-In othe languages, the `then` operator is also known as the `bind` operator.
+In other languages, the `then` operator is also known as the `bind` operator.

 ## Comonad